sreedeep101/C-S----assignment/assignment ----- IDS/Readme.md

 23. implement bubble sort by writing a program
 24. write a program for sorting all the students name in descending and ascending order
 25. implement selection sort
+26. Implement insertion sort
+27. Implement merge sort
+28. Implement quick sort
+29. Write a code for implementing linked list
+30. Write a code for create a LinkedIn list and insert node at beginning ,end and at specific position
+31. Write a code for create a LinkedIn list and delete node from beginning ,end and from specific position
+32. Write a program for creating a LinkedIn list and reverse it
+33. Write a program for merging two linked list
 </pre>